A Simple Guide to

 You Receive Medical Care

-When you receive medical care, whether at a doctor’s office, emergency room, or for any Eligible Shareable Medical Need, present your Solidarity HealthShare member ID card.
+When you receive medical care, whether at a doctor’s office, emergency room, or for any Eligible Shareable Medical Need, present your Solidarity HealthShare Member ID card.
 Medical bills are then submitted directly to Solidarity HealthShare.
-If your provider does not participate in health share options, simply request a self-pay discount, pay your bill, and present your receipt to Solidarity HealthShare for processing.
+If your provider does not participate in health share options, simply request a self-pay discount, pay your bill, and submit your itemized medical bill and receipt to Solidarity HealthShare for processing.

 Step 3: